barebox/barebox/Documentation/boards/mxs/Chumby-Falconwing.rst

   make ARCH=arm CROSS_COMPILE=armv5compiler

-NOTE replace the armv5compiler with your ARM v5 cross compiler.
+**NOTE:** replace the armv5compiler with your ARM v5 cross compiler.

 How to prepare an MCI card to boot the "chumby one" with barebox
 ----------------------------------------------------------------